Ouphix/synchro-psychotherapies/steps.md

 Idea  |  |
 ------ | ------
 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/report/man-with-bulb-01-300x300.png =130x) | It was suggested to take a mean image of the video to be more precise instead of taking a video from the beginning.|
+ | It would be much more relevant to extract the exact 3D position of the skeleton instead of the raw pixel.
+This can be extracted quite easily by a [kinect](http://www.xbox.com/fr-FR/xbox-one/accessories/kinect-for-xbox-one).
+A lot of other features could be extracted but the volume of this data can be very heavy several megabytes by minute of video.
+This is much more difficult to record for psychotherapist but would be much more relevant than raw video alone.
 **Beware** |  |
 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/report/Beware.jpg =70x) | Notice the date that was always masked after during the step 2.
 | We can change the value of the [median filter](https://en.wikipedia.org/wiki/Median_filter).